Dolly Castro Busts Out Of Workout Bra & Red Booty Shorts

 In the snap, Dolly was standing in a field.
 She wore a black workout bra that featured a cutout in the center, which highlighted her cleavage.
 She paired the bra with a pair of incredibly tight red booty shorts.
 On display were her chiseled abs, round booty and toned legs.

-Dolly wore a full face of makeup, and her hair was pulled up in ponytail on the top of her head.
+Dolly wore a full face of makeup, and her hair was pulled up in a ponytail on the top of her head.
 She smiled as she struck a pose for the camera.
 She also held an adorable dog, who apparently went for a walk with her.

 In the post’s caption, she said that she had just finished her daily walk with her four-legged friend.
 She also plugged a brand of BCAAs she likes to use to help her recover from working out.